uxdxdev/bowhead/packages/test-app/README.md

 ## Netlify

 - Go to https://app.netlify.com/ and connect this projects `GIT` repo as part of the setup
-- Use `yarn app:build:netlify` for build command, and `packages/test-app/build` for publish directory
+- `yarn build` will build the CRA app into the `build` directory and Netlify functions to `functions`
+- `yarn deploy` will upload your `build` and `functions` directory to Netlify, and your Firestore rules to Firebase.